Actyx/Actyx/web/developer.actyx.com/docs/learn-actyx/advanced-tutorial/get-started.md

 npm run ui:dashboard:start
 ```

-After visiting [`localhost:1234`](localhost:1234) you should now see an empty dashboard that only displays "Machines" and "Orders".
+After visiting `localhost:1234` you should see an empty dashboard that only displays "Machines" and "Orders".

 For creating orders, lets first start the ERP Simulator App: